trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > This improves performance from the clients’ perspective, because it eliminates the need for a new (and time-consuming) SSL handshake to be conducted each time a request is made.
+  > Enabling session caching helps to reduce NGINX server CPU load.
+This also improves performance from the clients’ perspective because it eliminates the need for a new (and time-consuming) SSL handshake to be conducted each time a request is made.

   > The TLS RFC recommends that sessions are not kept alive for more than 24 hours (it is the maximum time).
-But a while ago, I found `ssl_session_timeout` with less time (e.g. 15 minutes) for prevent abused by advertisers like Google and Facebook.
+But a while ago, I found `ssl_session_timeout` with less time (e.g. 15 minutes) for prevent abused by advertisers like Google and Facebook, I don't know, I guess it makes sense.

   > Default, "built-in" session cache is not optimal as it can be used by only one worker process and can cause memory fragmentation.
 It is much better to use shared cache.

   > When using `ssl_session_cache`, the performance of keep-alive connections over SSL might be enormously increased.
 10M value of this is a good starting point (1MB shared cache can hold approximately 4,000 sessions).
 With `shared` a cache shared between all worker processes (a cache with the same name can be used in several virtual servers).

-  > Enabling session caching helps to reduce NGINX server CPU load.

   > Most servers do not purge sessions or ticket keys, thus increasing the risk that a server compromise would leak data from previous (and future) connections.